What is green infrastructure?

 The strategy highlights a number of flagship projects, which aim to:

 We’re a member of the Buckinghamshire Green Infrastructure Consortium (GIC).
 In 2009, Bucks County Council (now Buckinghamshire Council) - produced a Buckinghamshire Green Infrastructure Strategy in consultation with the GIC.

 The strategy helps to inform local development, highlighting the county’s Green Infrastucture (GI) resource, where deficits in accessible GI are, and priority areas for action.

 Bucks & Milton Keynes Natural Environment Partnership

 We’re also a member of the Natural Environment Partnership, which is Buckinghamshire and Milton Keynes’ Local Nature Partnership.
 It brings together a diverse range of individuals, businesses and organisations to drive positive change for the local natural environment.
-Read more here
+Read more on the Bucks NEP website.

 In conjunction with its experts and Partners across the sectors, the NEP has approved a new ‘Vision for Green Infrastructure in Buckinghamshire’, including Milton Keynes, along with a set of 9 Principles which should be followed to achieve the Vision by 2030.
 The Vision and Principles act as a refresh and supplement to the 2009 GI Strategy for Buckinghamshire.

 Click to download the Vision and Principles for the Improvement of Green Infrastructure (uploaded September 2016).